-Unit 3 Unit 4 Summative internal assessment 1 (IA1): Investigation - inquiry phase 1 15% Summative internal assessment 3 (IA3): • Project - inquiry phase 3 35% Summative internal assessment 2 (IA2): • Project - inquiry phase 2 25% Summative external assessment (EA): 25% • Examination
+Summative internal assessment 1 (IA1): Investigation - inquiry phase 1 5% Summative internal assessment 3 (IA3): • Project - inquiry phase 35% quii y piiase 1 3 Summative internal assessment 2 (IA2): • Project - inquiry phase 2 5%

+Examination

 PRE-REQUISITES/ RECOMMENDATIONS

 A minimum of a "C" in Year 10 Visual Art and English is highly desirable.
 Students will be required to complete most of their written assessment in their own time.
 Students must be prepared to undertake art making that may fall out of scheduled class time; the development of folios and Bodies of Work require enthusiasm and focus.